op-amp/python-cheatsheets/py-Syntax.md

 If an exception occurs which does not match any exception named in the `except` clauses, it is passed on to outer `try` statements.
 A raise statement inside an `except` clause re-raise the handled exception.

+### Manual Program Termination

+[`sys.exit(arg=0)`](https://docs.python.org/3/library/sys.html#sys.exit) specifically raises a `SystemExit` exception, signaling an intention to exit the interpreter.

+### Assertions

+An assertion is a sanity check performed by **`assert` statements**.
+If the check fails, an `AssertionError` is raised.
+It consists of the following:

+- The `assert` keyword
+- A conditional expression
+- A comma
+- A string to display when the condition is False and the exception raised

 ## Functions